-MA is stopping because And before the MA benefit end date Proof was not provided The proof requested is received The customer did not meet an MA requirement A change is reported showing that the customer once again meets the requirement.
+MA is stopping because And before the MA benefit end date Proof was not provided The proof requested is received A change is reported showing that the customer once again meets the requirement.
 The customer asked that MA benefits be stopped The customer changes his or her mind and asks for MA benefits to continue.
 Returned mail was received from the Post Office The customer contacts the eligibility worker or office and provides current address information.